-Blumont International Development (BI) delivers shelter, food and non-food humanitarian aid to refugees and internally displaced persons impacted by political crises.
+Blumont International (BI) delivers shelter, food and non-food humanitarian aid to refugees and internally displaced persons impacted by political crises.
 BI also specializes in providing sustainable solutions to communities facing the effects of climate change.
 With robust monitoring and evaluation systems, we ensure assistance is delivered to the vulnerable populations in a timely manner and employ mechanisms to learn from our activities to constantly improve our services.
 Blumont has 20 years of experience implementing programs covering capacity-building for local nongovernmental organizations, community mobilization, economic stabilization and strengthening local governance structures.

 How We Operate